dryabov/twister-calm/README.md

 - delete default html folder
 - download zip archive (button is on the right)
 - unpack and rename folder with files to html
-- place it to twister folder
+- place it into twister folder

 ####Screenshots
 ![Main page](https://raw.github.com/iHedgehog/twister-calm/master/img/screenshots/scr1.png)